The History

 The earliest known traverse of all fourteen peaks dates back to 1919 when Eustace Thomas led a Rucksack Club group.
 Thomas Firbank did much to capture the imagination of the wider public with his book I bought a mountain published in 1940.

-Your 14 peaks Stories
+Your 14 Peaks Stories

 We want to hear about your experiences.
 Tell us about your adventures on the high mountains of Snowdonia.
 We publish the best stories and pictures for others to enjoy and learn from.